apptainer/singularity-userdocs/quick_start.rst

 Executing Commands
 ==================

-The :ref:`exec <exec>` command allows you to execute a custom command within a container by specifying the image file.
+The :ref:`exec <exec-command>` command allows you to execute a custom command within a container by specifying the image file.
 For instance, to list the root (/) of our hello-world.simg image, we could do the following: